Lohchab1212/2025-Australian-grand-prix/README.md

 ## Next Step

-Next step will be predicting championship using the data of first 12 round of the Calender before the summer break.
+Next step will be predicting championship using the data of first 12 round of the Calendar before the summer break.